calico/ap1-lung-paper/README.md

 ### Dependencies between scripts

-Inputs for each script are provided in data deposited at the GEO and are listed at the top of each script.
 Most analyses are contained within their experimental folder.
 However, a few analyses depend on objects produced elsewhere in the repo: `bulk_rnaseq/KD_OE.R` reads the fibroblast object in the GEO repository, and `bulk_rnaseq/inhibitor_screen.R` uses the AFOS count matrix.